Araneta City Cyberpark: Cyberpark Tower 1

 The Philippine Pizza Inc. (PPI), a subsidiary of the Araneta Group hosts their headquarters at the sixth floor of the tower after relocating their operations from the Aurora Tower, the company's former headquarters in 2019.
-Three different companies share the office spaces that occupies the 7th floor in the tower, namely The Malayan Insurance Company Inc. Cubao Branch;the headquarters of Cibo, an Italian restaurant owned by Margarita Forés; and PartnerHero, which opened their first private office in the country on November 2022.
+Three different companies share the office spaces that occupies the 7th floor in the tower, namely The Malayan Insurance Company Inc. Cubao Branch;the headquarters of Cibo, an Italian restaurant owned by Margarita Forés; and PartnerHero, which opened their first private office in the country in November 2022.
 On 31 August 2023, Everise became the tower's latest tenant, and serves as the company's first branch in Quezon City, and occupies office spaces on the tower's fourth floor.

 One of the planned original tenants of the tower was Expert Global Solutions (EGS), after the company announced its plans to relocate their operation to the tower in early 2016.
 However, after lengthy negotiations with the Araneta Group and Alorica's acquisition of EGS, the plan was cancelled and the company decided to temporarily maintain their operations to the Alorica Building until March 2019, as the company moved its operations to the nearby Cyberpark Tower 2.
 The tower is also planned be directly connected to the upcoming Gateway Mall 3, and the Cyberpark Tower 4.

 The tower's commercial level area is also occupied by gyms, beauty services stalls, banks, a 7-Eleven convenience store; restaurants, food stalls and coffee stores such as Taco Bell, CoCo Fresh Tea & Juice and Starbucks; and The Medical City Clinic Cubao Branch.
 The tower is also connected to nearby SM Cubao via Elevated Bridge.